 Did you know London’s highest and best view is situated at the top of The Shard?
 At almost twice the height of any other viewing platform in London, it offers a 360-degree view for up to 40 miles.
-I had bought tickets for The Shard and see this amazing view of London.
+I had bought tickets for The Shard to see this fantastic view of London.
 It was the first destination on my London itinerary!
 However, on my most recent trip to London, I was hit was a hard dose of jet lag and napped when I arrived at my hostel.
 By the time I woke up, took a tube, and found my way over there I had missed my scheduled time to go in.
-Ah well, I have to save something to do for next time right?
-At the time I went, the YHA hostel I was staying at actually had a group going to the visit The Shard.
-So if you’re a solo female traveler like myself, you may want to look into buying your tickets for The Shard thru your hostel.
+Ah well, I have to save something to do for next time, right?
+Or you can check out the Sky Garden during a weekend in London, which is a free panoramic view experience.

 Somerset House on the Strand

 If you’re strolling down the Strand, or near Trafalgar square, stop by Somerset House.
-It’s a really nice location previously owned by some wealthy Danish people.
+It’s a charming location previously owned by some wealthy Danish people.
 Currently, it’s a museum and a prime filming location, The Duchess was filmed in part here.
 Some of the exhibits are free, yey!
-Some are not, but it’s worth it just to walk into the courtyard.
+Some are not, but it’s worth it to walk into the courtyard.
 There’s a fountain there so if you’re hot, do like the kids did when I was there and run right through!
 This is just a quick stop if you’re in a rush so it’s not a must-do on your London itinerary.

 The London Eye